Chapter 9: An Empire in Ruins

 After a long, long walk through the streets, we also encountered one of the game’s gimmick gun frames: the Blast Machine Gun, which had the special power to knock down regular enemies in exchange for not being remotely good in any other fashion.
 We missed the game’s gimmick rifle, the Bayonet Rifle, somewhere else in the stage.
 We did, however, encounter a gimmick long barrel later in the game, but apparently missed several other gimmick barrels, one as early as Stage 6!

 After a while, we found ourselves at a jukebox, wondering if we should pick out our now-overused Hydra rifle stock’s branched upgrade or if we should upgrade the M Griffon to M Griffon Beta.
 We eventually agreed to a different plan entirely: to focus our efforts on building the ultimate Cerberus pistol instead.
 We saved our money and carried on to a silly turret sequence where all the soldiers lined up to be gunned down in front of us in a narrow ledge.
 Don’t you people have any way to get behind us?
 My entire right flank is exposed, you know.
 A while after this combat, we were able to upgrade to the M Cerberus Gamma, only to learn that there was an upcoming upgrade to Quantum Cerberus.
-Of course we wanted this, but decided to upgrade the Cerberus’ barrel while we were there.
+Of course we wanted this, but decided to upgrade the Cerberus’ barrel for the time being.

-Further down the road of this boring, boring brown stage, we came to a bridge that was, impressively, equipped for both the Japanese and international versions to use a Limit Break: it featured a Limit Break item for western players, and had and numerous mako points left over from the Japanese version.
+Further down the road of this boring, boring, gray stage, we came to a bridge that was, impressively, equipped for both the Japanese and international versions to use a Limit Break: it featured a Limit Break item for western players, and had and numerous mako points left over from the Japanese version.
 We refused and simply gunned down the enemies that came after us one at a time.

 With nothing else to do, Shelke then uncovers another of Lucrecia’s memories, and we find her standing there with none other than the mysterious Dr. Valentine, identified in the captions as “Grimoire Valentine.”
 Pfffft.
 Sure, buddy.
-Almanac Valentine here is voiced by Bob Joles.
+Almanac here is voiced by Bob Joles.
 Joles has appeared on a number of TV shows, including Naruto, Spongebob or My Life as a Teenaged Robot.
 Of course, while not his most prominent role, Disney and Kingdom Hearts fans might also know him as the official voice of Sneezy the Dwarf, and he would go on to voice Emperor Iedolas Aldercapt in FFXV (the game, not Kingsglaive).

 After a basically inconsequential scene between Atlas Grimoire and Lucrecia in the mako spring, we return to Lucrecia’s lab to find that she’s somehow encaged an entity of black smoke in the medical tube in the middle of the lab.
 All of a sudden it comes to life and attacks, and Encyclopedia pushes her aside just as the smoke bursts out and strikes his arm.
 She rises to find Novella’s arm infected with darkness.
 Neither of them, by the way, make any effort to contain the entity as it lingers in place in the middle of the shattered tube.

 In any event, young Shalua (whom I can only assume was also voiced by Kim Mai Guest just like grown-up Shalua, for lack of an additional voice credit) tells Shelke that their mother will return someday, which Shelke thankfully doesn’t seem to have taken literally.
 I mean, resurrection through the Lifestream is literal in the world of FFVII, but it would take a while, and she’d come back as another person at best, and that’s only at best!
 Lifestream seems to be divisible, after all.
-She’s more likely to come back as like, two trees born five years apart, and also a cockroach.
-Back in Lucrecia’s original memory, Shelke sees a vision of Shalua out in the darkness, and Shalua asks Shelke if it’s all right with her if she return to the planet, and to her surprise, Shelke says “No. Not yet.”
+She’s more likely to come back as like, two trees born five years apart, five thousand blades of grass, and maybe a cockroach.
+Back in Lucrecia’s original memory, Shelke sees a vision of Shalua out in the darkness, and Shalua asks Shelke if it’s all right with her if she return to the planet, and to her surprise, Shelke says, “No. Not yet.”
 Shalua tells her that “It’s okay,” and Shelke wakes to find herself crying.

-Back in the improbable, subterranean hellcity (are these nested narratives and cuts to different settings getting to you yet?), Vincent continues along with the game and entered an odd structure of segmented rooms arranged like slices taken out of a circle.
+Back in the improbable, subterranean hell-city (are these nested narratives and cuts to different settings getting to you yet?), Vincent continues along with the game and entered an odd structure of segmented rooms arranged like pie slices taken out of a circle.
 A comparison to Midgar should probably be made, but if that’s the case, I’m not sure what they were going for.
 You only walk along a gantry on the outside of the circle, and pass through doors between each shooting gallery of enemies.
 It also involves a strange-looking sequence where explosive barrels were tossed eternally over the edge, like a Donkey Kong Country obstacle that got lost on its way to publication and woke up in 2006.
 And then… we came to The Room.

 The Room was an optional objective – and I’m glad I checked to learn it was optional or I might have lost my poor little temper.
 The game put Vincent in a room and asked him to kill 100 full-strength soldiers, three at a time.
 Kyle did this.
 I couldn’t stand to, and in fact I wanted to leave immediately.
 It took him most of our items and Twenty.
 Whole.
 Minutes.